sltc2024/sltc2024.github.io/cfp.md

 SLTC is inviting submissions of extended abstracts on any NLP-related topic.
 We offer a chance to present your completed or ongoing work to colleagues at other Swedish and Nordic universities.

-* Submission deadline: 4.9.
+* Submission Deadline: 4.9.
-* Notification of acceptance: TBA
+* Notification of Acceptance: 18.10.
-* Camera-ready version due: TBA
+* Camera-Ready Abstracts: 1.11.

 All deadlines are 23:59 CEST.